DBraun/TD-Faust/README.md

 Visit TD-Faust's [Releases](https://github.com/DBraun/TD-Faust/releases) page.
 Download and unzip the latest Windows version.
 Copy `TD-Faust.dll` and the `faustlibraries` folder to this repository's `Plugins` folder.
 Open `TD-Faust.toe` and compile a few examples.

 If you need to compile `TD-Faust.dll` yourself, you should first install [Python 3.11](https://www.python.org/downloads/release/python-3117/) to `C:/Python311/` and confirm it's in your system PATH.
 You'll also need Visual Studio 2022 and CMake.
-Then open a cmd window to `thirdparty/libsndfile` and run `call download_libfaust.bat`.
-Then you can open a cmd window to this repo's root directory and run `call build_windows.bat`.
+Then open a "x64 Native Tools for Visual Studio" command prompt with Administrator privileges to `thirdparty/libsndfile` and run `python download_libfaust.py`.
+Then `cd` to this repo's root directory and run `python build_tdfaust.py`.

 ### macOS